weisslertal/office-manager/README.md

 Answers to given questions:

-1. It took about 2.5 hours to design and write the code and then another hour for testing, writing the README, creating a repository, ext.
+1. It took about 2.5 hours to design and write the code and then another hour for testing, writing the README, creating a repository, etc.
-2. How to handle the .csv file (is it a DB? should I retrieve data using "queries"? does it change?).
+2. How to handle the .csv file (is it a DB? should I retrieve data using "queries"? does it change? should I preprocess and/or cache?).
 3. I would test it more throughly (it takes forever to manually check every input).